albertovpd/automated_etl_google_cloud-social_dashboard/README.md

 *The Python script I'm using is available in the Cloud Function folder*.

 - Make sure it runs fine in your PC before uploading to Cloud Function.
-Than means you need to be able to write in Cloud Storage.
+It is a hassle debugging in the Cloud.

-- If you are following my steps (gcsfs library) and a NotFounderror arises while trying to upload to Cloud Storage, try the first time uploading manually the requested csv(s) to Cloud, and after that you'll automate the reading/overwriting of this csv(s))
+- If you are following my steps (gcsfs library) and a *NotFounderror* arises while trying to upload to Cloud Storage, try the first time uploading manually the requested csv(s) to Cloud, and after that you'll automate the reading/overwriting of this csv(s)

 Pytrends (keywords without accents or capital letters.
 Script available in Cloud Function).
 The chosen keywords for this project are in the ***cloud_function/requesting_from_pytrends.py***  folder.

+- Google Trends:
-- Google Trends has the option of selection in which category you want to find your keywords.
+        - Has the option of select in which category you want to find your keywords.
 We have our reasons to not include categories in the code.
+        - **Important**: When the requested information is more than a month, it is delivered grouped by week.
+That means you need to choose carefully when you will start requesting.

+It is important to clarify the second point: In my script, I was weekly requesting information from 2019-01-01 to the last sunday, and the script was activated every monday.
+The problem is the following: 2019-01-01 was Tuesday.
+Due to the fact that my wanted information was delivered grouped by week, it didn't reach every last sunday, it reached until every last tuesday, so I always was missing 5 days of valuable information and at the end of the week it seemed like I had a 2-week delay for some unknown reason.
+(I realised while having a shower :D)

 - Moreover, instead of appending new information to our tables each week, we are overwriting them intentionally.
 This is due to how Google process and delivers information from Trends.